ansorre/Cedilla/README.md

     § importFrom(".../path/to/external/file...", {also: "pass", what: "some keysValues", and: "Be very Happy! :-))"});

   Cedilla is also configurable, you don't like "§" and "|"?
-No problem provide you own:
+No problem, provide you own:

     String res=Cedilla.render(
         new Configuration()
         {{
           delimiter="%";
           multilineCodeDelimiters=new String[]{"%|", "|%"};
           expressionDelimiters=new String[]{"%=", "%"};
           internalVarPrefix="ȼ";
         }},
-        "Hello, %what!", toValuesProvider(new String[]{"what", "World"}), null);
+        "Hello, %what!", Cedilla.toValuesProvider(new String[]{"what", "World"}), null);

     System.out.println(res); // Hello, World!

-Cedilla can also be used without paramters, since you can create stuff inside the template itself:
+Cedilla can also be used without parameters, since you can create stuff inside the template itself:

     String res=Cedilla.render(
         "§ var lastPetalIsHeLovesMe=Math.random()>=0.5; §§= "+